Ex-US Rep. Anthony Weiner pleads guilty in sexting case

 Weiner was already in federal custody ahead of the hearing, which lasted less than a half hour.
 Afterward, he shook hands with prosecutors, telling them: “Thanks, guys.
 I appreciate your service.”

+Abedin, a top aide to Democratic presidential candidate Hillary Clinton last year, separated from Weiner in September after revelations he had sent more sexually charged messages online.

-The FBI began investigating Weiner in September after the 15-year-old North Carolina girl told the news website DailyMail.com that she and the disgraced former politician had exchanged lewd messages for several months.
+That same month, the FBI began investigating Weiner after the North Carolina girl told the news website DailyMail.com that she and Weiner had exchanged lewd messages for several months.

 In late October, just days before the election, FBI Director James Comey stunned the country by announcing that his agency was reopening its closed investigation into Clinton’s handling of State Department business on a private email server so it could analyze the newly discovered correspondence.